 Virtual Anchor Text

-The role of anchor text has always been about understanding what a page is about.
-But nowadays, so is the content, perhaps to a greater degree.
+The role of anchor text has always been about understanding what the page that is being linked to is about.
+But nowadays, so is the content.

 Bill Slawski Confirms Use of Surrounding Text for Anchor Meaning